 This document sets out the requirements for use of the national accreditation symbol in conjunction with the certification logo of Chamber Certification Assessment Services Ltd (CCAS); the contents of which have been taken from the publication produced by Department for Business Innovation & Skills entitled “The National Accreditation Logo and Symbols: Conditions for use by UKAS and UKAS accredited organisations” and have been adapted to cover the key elements for users of the certification mark.
-A link to the full publication can be found below:

 Before using the certification mark, registered clients are requested to ensure that they comply with the following rules.
 If in any doubt please contact the CCAS office for further clarification.

 1) The certification mark may only be used by registered clients of CCAS issued with an accredited certificate.

 2) The company's scope of registration is detailed on the Certificate of Registration.
 The certificate also gives information regarding the company name and registration address.
 Any subsidiary companies and addresses not included on the certificate are not covered by registration.

 3) The certification mark shall normally have a minimum height (excluding the accreditation number) of 20 mm.
 Any enlargement or reduction shall retain the same proportions as those of the masters reproduced in this publication.
 The mark and the accreditation number shall be considered as a single entity for purposes of enlargement or reduction.

 4) In exceptional circumstances, which are usually dictated by reasons of space limitation or cost, the national accreditation symbols may be reproduced at a reduced height, but irrespective of the height of the reproduction must be legible, with no infilling.

 5) The national accreditation logo (crown & tick) must always be used in conjunction with the CCAS certification mark.